bhadreshpsavani/100daysofNLP/README.md

 ### How it can  be used for Dimentionality Reduction?

-For a given dataset of sequences, an encoder-decoder LSTM is configured to read the input sequence, encode it, decode it, and recreate it.
-The performance of the model is evaluated based on the model’s ability to recreate the input sequence.
+For a given dataset of sequences, an encoder-decoder LSTM is configured to read the input sequence, encode it, decode it, and **recreate** it.
+The performance of the model is evaluated based on the model's ability to recreate the input sequence.

-Once the model achieves a desired level of performance recreating the sequence, the decoder part of the model may be removed, leaving just the encoder model.
+Once the model achieves a desired level of performance recreating the sequence, the **decoder part of the model may be removed**, leaving just the encoder model.
 This model can then be used to encode input sequences to a fixed-length vector.

 [intro-lstm-autoencoders-blog](https://machinelearningmastery.com/lstm-autoencoders/#:~:text=Autoencoders%20in%20Keras-,What%20Are%20Autoencoders%3F,referred%20to%20as%20self%2Dsupervised.)